guglielmopiasenti/js-our-team/README.md

 1. Creating the array with available data
 2. I create a for-of loop to print the member's detail on the console.
+3. I get the target container element from the DOM
-3. I create a for...of loop to print the member's detail on the DOM
+4. I create a for...of loop to print the member's detail on the DOM